- Propagule Collection Project

 Conch Republic Marine Army (CRMA)

-MANG® is more than a business, it’s a family.
+MANG® is more than a business, it’s a community of like-minded individuals out to change the world, one mangrove at a time.

 In 2015, twin brothers Keith and Kyle Rossin came together with one mission in mind – to change the world one mangrove at a time.
 Since then, we’ve built a global family of people who care about the water, environment, and the overall wellbeing of the great outdoors.